Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Another thing to note is online privacy risks.

 If the router requires a login account, it will collect your information to sell to advertisers.
-If you’re uncomfortable with that, avoid routers from known data miners such as eero or Google Nest Wifi.
-(Hint: It’s time to replace it!)
+If you’re uncomfortable with that, avoid routers from known data miners such as eero or Google Nest Wifi—so, if you’re using one, replace it.

-Other routers won’t collect anything by default, but once you’ve turned on a certain feature, your traffic will be passed to a third party.
-But that’s a given since, for example, you must be exposed to the party that protects you if you want to be protected.
+Other routers won’t collect anything by default, but once you’ve turned on a particular feature, your traffic will be passed to a third party.
+But that’s a given since, even in real life, you must be exposed to the party that protects you—your security details—if you want to be protected.

 And that’s it.
 If you find yourself in one of the situations above, it’s time to get a new Wi-Fi machine.
-You’re justified.
-And in this case, you can get the latest and greatest or the just-right one that delivers the best bang for your buck.
+You’re justified in doing so.
+In this case, you can get the latest and greatest or the just-right one that delivers the best bang for your buck.

 How about range?
 Isn’t a new router supposed to offer wall-to-wall coverage?